xiaxueqaq/Mathematica-Interface-of-Singular/README.md

 The new package is tested with Windows 10 + WSL 2 (Ubuntu 22.04) + Singular 4.2.1 + Mathematica 12, and all the functions seem to be working correctly.

 You may find demos at https://www3.risc.jku.at/research/combinat/software/Singular/demo.nb and https://www3.risc.jku.at/research/combinat/software/Singular/demo.nb.pdf

+# Install
+1. Copy Singular.m to somewhere Mathematica can find.
+You may type command `$Path` in a new notebook to see the default paths that Mathematica looks for packages.
+2. Use command ``Needs["Singular`"]`` to import the package.